spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### text.txt
 * a test file for random_caps.py

+### twoSum.py
+* Finds the index of two values in a list that adds up to the target number

 ### webscraper.py
 * This script takes the url for the WM CS website and extracts info about the department and courses offered.